 Nintendo Switch Pro Joy-Cons

 Joy-Con drift is the main issue that has plagued the system.
-After an extended amount of use, the left Joy-Con’s stick would be prone to drift due to a build-up of dust inside the controller.
+After an extended amount of use, the left Joy-Con's stick would be prone to drift.
+This was usually due to a build-up of dust inside the controller.
 While Nintendo offers to fix these drift problems for free, even after the warranty ends, it is a frustrating issue that comes down to a flaw in the Joy-Cons design.

 Nintendo has now publicly addressed the Joy-Con issue, with their President, Shuntaro Furukawa apologising during a Q&A in late June for the drift issue.